 While they’re on the subway a man steals the women’s purse and Paul (the man) rushes after him, the chase continues until they reach the inter-joining part between the carriages.

 The man is stabbed and we are then taken to a flashback scene where we see the man as a child.
 With another child.
 We first see Paul and Anthony when they enter a Junk Yard full of scrapped cars.
 They’re only about 12 in this scene and it clearly shows as the boys run through the park joyfully smashing up the already decrepit vehicles.

-We see how careless and innocent Paul and Anthony are through their actions in this scene and it shows that their view on the world are the same of most youths of that age.
-Whilst smashing some of the already worn out cars the two boys come across an old caravan, appearing disused at first.
+We see how careless and innocent Paul and Anthony are through their actions in this scene and it shows that their view of the world is the same as most youths of that age.
+Whilst smashing some of the already worn-out cars the two boys come across an old caravan, appearing disused at first.
 The boys laugh as Anthony smashes the window but then a scream emerges from the caravan, it’s a man.
 He points a gun at the boys as they run off.

-Shortly after we see Anthony and Paul return to what appears to be Anthony house.
-He rings the door bell and a figure promptly appears in the glass pain, it’s Anthony’s mother.
-She opens the window and hands Anthony a note, telling to get himself some food.
+Shortly after we see Anthony and Paul return to what appears to be Anthony’s house.
+He rings the doorbell and a figure promptly appears on the glass pane, it’s Anthony’s mother.
+She opens the window and hands, Anthony, a note, telling them to get himself some food.

-After this they are seen at a food stall buying food.
-Paul’s mum then calls him and he goes inside to his home.
+After this, they are seen at a food stall buying food.
+Paul’s mum then calls him and he goes inside his home.
 It then starts raining and we see Anothy outside banging on the door wanting to get back inside.
 We see from the point of view of Paul that he has a nice home and a caring mother.
-They are both interrupted by Anothy banging and Paul’s mum goes outside to escort Anothy back inside and out of the rain.
+They are both interrupted by Another banging and Paul’s mum goes outside to escort Anothy back inside and out of the rain.